 Supporting Our Nurses

 Supplemental Health Care is proud of all of our nurses for the essential care they provide to individuals in need in hospitals, medical facilities, homes, schools, and beyond.
-Through our philanthropic relationships, we strive to support our healthcare and education communities better.
+Through our philanthropic relationships, we strive to support our healthcare workers and communities better.

 In partnership with Operation Happy Nurse, SHC has launched a quarterly email newsletter to our active healthcare professionals.
 The “Self-Care Six” is full of great information about the best ways to care for your own health and wellness.

-Supporting our nurses’ mental health and wellbeing is at the center of our Culture of Caring philosophy.
+Supporting our nurses’ mental health is at the center of our Culture of Caring philosophy.
 If you are looking for an opportunity to work for an organization that cares about you as much as you do for others, contact us today or search our nursing opportunities.

 the shc blog